- To bring state of the art Agile Development and Design Techniques to the embedded software community.

 - To support non-embedded companies adopting Agile methods to advance their technical practices in design, Test Driven Development, Refactoring and acceptance testing.

 James Grenning, founder of Wingman Software, trains, coaches and consults worldwide.
-With more than thirty years of software development experience, both technical and managerial, James brings a wealth of knowledge, skill, and creativity to software development teams and their management.
+With decades of software development experience, both technical and managerial, James brings a wealth of knowledge, skill, and creativity to software development teams and their management.
 As his professional roots are in embedded software, he is leading the way to introduce Agile development practices to that challenging world.
 See James' articles for applying Agile to embedded software development.

 In 2011 James authored and published Test-Driven Development for Embedded C. This book is helping embedded C and C++ programmers around the world to improve their software, product quality and work-life.
 TDDEC has been translated to Chinese, Korean, and Japanese.